Raymond-Epitech/Hestia/ATP/acceptance_test_scenarios.md

    5. Calculate the total amount owed by each user.
    6. Make reimbursements between users.
 - **Expected result:** All debts are settled, and no user has an outstanding balance.

 ---

-## 5. User Registration

-- **Functionality:** Register new users.
-- **Objective:** Ensure new users can create accounts.
-- **Prerequisites:** Google account.
-- **Steps:**
-   1. Open the registration page.
-   2. Fill in the required fields (name, *colocationID*).
-   3. Submit the registration form.
-- **Expected result:** User is registered and logged in.

----

-## 6. User Authentication & Colocation Management

-- **Functionality:** Secure login, join/create colocation, manage membership, exit group.
-- **Objective:** Test authentication and group management.
-- **Prerequisites:** Google account; hestia account; application connected to authentication provider.
-- **Steps:**
-   1. Log in using Google.
-   2. Create a new colocation or join an existing one.
-   3. Invite another user.
-   4. Exit the colocation.
-- **Expected result:** Authentication succeeds and users can join/leave as expected.

----